ccarballolozano/transshipment-problem-solver/README.md

 python transshipment-problem-solver -g "maps"
 ```

-The alworithm outputs the results
+The algorithm outputs the results

 * data_out/
   * opt_all.csv